IDS vs IPS vs Firewall

-A very common query asked by network and security administrators is difference between Firewall, IPS and IDS.
+A very common query asked by network and security administrators is the difference between Firewall, IPS and IDS.

 All the 3 terms related to providing security to network and are considered essential components of a Network especially Data Center Network.

-A firewall allows traffic based on set of rules configured.
-It relies on source, the destination addresses, and the ports.
+A firewall allows traffic based on a set of rules configured.
+It relies on the source, the destination addresses, and the ports.
 A firewall can deny any traffic that does not meet the specific criteria.

 IDS is a passive device which watches packets of data traversing the network, comparing with signature patterns and setting off an alarm on detection on suspicious activity.
 On the contrary, IPS is an active device working in inline mode and prevent the attacks by blocking it.

 IDS vs IPS vs Firewall: Comparison Table

 Furthermore, below table enumerates the difference between IDS vs IPS vs Firewall in detail –

 Download the IDS vs IPS vs Firewall difference table